A CNN-LSTM Quantifier for Single Access Point CSI Indoor Localization: Results And Discussions

 The CNN model is constructed based on ConFi~\cite{Haochen2017} with 3 convolutional layers (Conv) and 2 FC layers.
 Table~\ref{table:CNN} shows the detailed parameters of the proposed CNN structure for both NIC and smartphone.
 The differences between them are the inputs of each layer and the number of neurons for the FC layers.
 There are 9,000 and 900 neurons respectively in the two FC layers for the Intel NIC, while 4,700 and 470 neurons in the case of using the Nexus 5 smartphone.

-The number of training data for CNN layers are 47,400 images for the NIC and 35,000 images for the smartphone.
-There are 23,700 and 14,000 images respectively for the validation.
+In total, there are 47,400 NIC images for the NIC and 35,000 smartphone CSI images for CNN training and 23,700 and 14,000 images respectively for the validation.
 Fig.~\ref{fig:CNN_Curve}(a) and~\ref{fig:CNN_Curve}(b) illustrate the learning curves of CNN training for the NIC and smartphone data.
 Both training processes converge at the localization error around 1.7~m.
-For Intel 5300 NIC data, the proposed CNN model takes 100 epochs, while there are 300 epochs for the smartphone.

-After training, CNN outputs spatial features, $\{\bm{c}_1, \bm{c}_2,\ldots,\bm{c}_T \}$, of $T$ CSI images from $T$ time steps, which are extracted from the output of the last FC layers (FC layer 2).
-From every CSI image, there are 900 output spatial features for the NIC and 470 features for the smartphone.
+On average, it takes 100 epochs for Intel 5300 NIC data training and 300 epochs for the smartphone.
+After training, CNN extracts spatial features, $\{\bm{c}_1, \bm{c}_2,\ldots,\bm{c}_T \}$, of $T$ CSI images from $T$ time steps from the output of the FC layer 2.
+In our experiment, we extract 900 output spatial features from every NIC CSI image, and 470 features for the smartphone.

-Fig.~\ref{fig:CNN_Corr} shows the significant increase of the CSI data correlation in 422~random RP locations after CNN layer.
-Each RP includes 120 CSI images collected at different time.
+Fig.~\ref{fig:CNN_Corr} shows the significant increase of the CSI data correlation in 422~random SL locations after CNN layer.
+Each SL includes 120 CSI images collected at different time.
 The average correlation coefficient $\rho({\bm l_i})$ at each location ${\bm l_i}$ is defined as

 where $N=120$ is the number of CSI images at location ${\bm l_i}$, $\rho_{jk}({\bm l_i})$ is the Pearson coefficient between the $j^{th}$ image and $k^{th}$ image of that location.
 Before CNN, due to the CSI sensitivity explained in Subsection \ref{sub:Sensitivity}, the correlation between the original CSI images at different time but the same location is as low as around $40\%$.
 However, after CNN, the important spatial features are extracted from the original images with the irrelevant information being removed.
 Therefore, the correlation between output spatial features increases to around $80\%$.
 Similar results are obtained from the smartphone database.
 The CNN output spatial features, $\{\bm{c}_1, \bm{c}_2,\ldots,\bm{c}_T \}$, of $T$ will be fed to the next LSTM layer for further processing in time domain.